 Group work is another approach for having students complete assignments and task.
-A group is often characterize as anywhere from 3-8 students with most groups being in the 3-5 member range.
-As with other approaches to grouping this one also has pros and cons.
+A group is often characterized as anywhere from 3-8 students with most groups being in the 3-5 member range.
+As with other approaches to grouping, this one also has pros and cons.
 This post will explore the good and the bad of having students work together in groups

 Here are some common advantages to group work.